 The two face felony charges of unlawful surveillance, possessing a sexual performance and promoting a sexual performance by a child in connection with recordings of children using a bathroom at the amusement park over the summer.

-Police believe Mrs. Hewitt hid a cellphone in a purse when using the bathroom, and positioned it to record others.
+Police believe Mrs. Hewitt hid a small camera in a purse when using the bathroom, and positioned it to record others.

 At least two people, including a child, were recorded in the bathroom, according to court documents.